 Whether smashing the art world’s power structures or working within them, leading digital strategist Süreyya Wille encourages experimentation on this new frontier: “This is fundamentally new terrain, and that’s what should be driving ideas and innovation.
 Your online presence will never faithfully replicate your offline presence — and that should not be the goal.”
 In this vein, artists and organisations alike may consider offerings that simply could not exist in-person.
 It opens the art world up to new spaces that do not have an IRL presence at all; what might a purely digital or virtual space look like, and what programming might it present, free of the constraints and overheads imposed on a brick-and-mortar space?
 How might any artist or organisation play with scale, juxtaposition, curation, and programming in an online, digital or virtual offering, free of so many of the usual constraints?
 How else might we measure audience engagement and ‘success’?

 What was it that Darwin said about survival?
 It is not the strongest who will survive, but those most responsive to change.
 Or, as W.E.
 Demings put it: it is not necessary to change; survival is not mandatory.

 — This essay was originally published in issue 31 of VAULT in August 2020.

-Harriet Flavel is a digital strategist, producer, and writer based in London.
+Harriet Flavel is an arts consultant and writer based in London.